-If you, the Rights Holder, choose exclusive distribution, then posting your book on ACX means that (if the book is made into an audiobook) the audiobook will, at minimum, be available for digital download to consumers on Audible.com, Amazon.com, and iTunes.
+If you, the Rights Holder, choose exclusive distribution, then posting your book on ACX means that (if the book is made into an audiobook) the audiobook will, at minimum, be available for digital download to consumers on Audible, Amazon, and iTunes, as well as their global partner sites.
 These three leading digital retailers in the market reach the vast majority of audiobook buyers.

 If you choose the non-exclusive distribution option, you can distribute your audiobook to any additional retailers, in digital and/or physical format, on your own.

-Exclusive to ACX means your finished audiobook will be sold only through Audible.com, Amazon.com, and iTunes.
+Exclusive to ACX means your finished audiobook will be sold only through Audible, Amazon, and iTunes.
 Any audiobook made using ACX will be distributed through these online retailers.
-Note that Audible has an exclusive relationship with iTunes (i.e. to get your product into iTunes’ audiobook store, you have to go through Audible).
+Note that Audible has an exclusive relationship with iTunes (i.e. to get your product into iTunes' audiobook store, you have to go through Audible).

 Each retailer of your audiobook independently prices your product and determines such price in their sole discretion.
 While not always the case, the regular price on Audible.com for the product is generally priced based on its length, as follows: